emberjs/ember-test-helpers/API.md

 #### Examples

-Using triggerEvent to Upload a file
+Using `triggerEvent` to upload a file

-When using triggerEvent to upload a file the `eventType` must be `change` and you must pass the `options` param as an object with a key `files` containing an array of [Blob][56].
+When using `triggerEvent` to upload a file the `eventType` must be `change` and you must pass the `options` param as an object with a key `files` containing an array of [Blob][56].